ThatNotEasy/Widevine-KSKEY/README.md

 ## Usage

 To use WKSKEY-2.0, specify the Widevine license URL and other options through command-line arguments.
-Here's a basic usage example:
+Create a new directory named `device` and place the `.wvd` CDM file in that directory.
+Refer to [KeyDive](https://github.com/hyugogirubato/KeyDive) for more information.

 ## Basic:
 ```bash